Treatment for Cat & Dog Behavior Problems in Germantown, MD

 Here are some general warning signs that your pet may have a behavioral problem:

 - Change in behavior – if your pet’s behavior changes drastically around other people, around other animals, when you leave the house, etc., this could be a sign of a behavioral problem.

 - Excessive fear – if your pet seems to have excessive fear of particular situations or things, especially if this fear has developed suddenly, you should discuss this with your veterinarian.

-- Hair loss – hair loss can be a very common sign of stress and anxiety in dogs.
+- Hair loss – hair loss in dogs can be a very common sign of stress and anxiety.
 Sometimes, nervous pets will scratch or chew on their fur until it falls out.

 - Loss of appetite – anytime your pet has a change in appetite, it should be a cause for concern.
 Discuss any changes with one of our experienced veterinarians to figure out what’s going on.